omergamliel3/flutter-WhatsAppClone/README.md

 A WhatsApp clone project.

-This app is my own version for WhatsApp with Flutter.
-Real contacts replaced with Firebase ML kit bots.
+This app is a clone version of WhatsApp with Flutter.
+Real contacts replaced with DialogFlow API small-talk agents

 ## Screenshots